AronAyub/Sigfox-GET-POST-request-API/README.md

 login = "yourapiusername"
 password = "yourapipassword"
 ```
--  assign your login and password a variable.
+-  Assign your login and password a variable.
 ```
 authentication = (login, password)
 ```